 A provider who disagrees with an adjustment is entitled to request an informal review of those adjustments with which the provider disagrees.
-A provider cannot request an informal review merely by signifying provider's Disagreement in Step 13.
-The request, or a request for a 15-day extension to make the request, must be in writing and received by HHSC no later than the review period expiration date.
-Additionally, the request must include all necessary elements as defined in 1 TAC 355.110(c)(1):
+A provider cannot request an informal review merely by signifying the provider's Disagreement in Step 13.
+The request or a request for a 15-day extension to make the request must be uploaded into this section and received by HHSC no later than the review period expiration date.
+Additionally, the request must include all necessary elements as defined in 1 TAC Section 355.110(c)(1):